Pizza Hut, luggage and Spitting Image: How Gorbachev became an unlikely cultural icon

 As well as his appearances in adverts, Gorbachev was also a regular fixture of television comedies during the Eighties and Nineties.
 Despite the reforms he brought to Russia, Gorbachev was depicted as an old-style Soviet leader on long-running satire Spitting Image.
 The puppet version of his distinctive birthmark was reshaped to resemble a hammer and sickle.
 Meanwhile in the 1996 The Simpsons episode “Two Bad Neighbors”, Gorbachev (voiced by Hank Azaria) arrives to find former President George HW Bush wrestling with Homer Simpson.
 “I just dropped by with present for warming of house,” he sighs in broken English.
 “Instead, find you grappling with local oaf.”

 In the wake of Gorbachev’s death, tributes have poured in from a wide range of pop cultural figures.
 The Terminator actor Arnold Schwarzenegger described the former Russian leader as “one of my heroes”.
 Meanwhile, former children’s television presenter Timmy Mallett recalled how Gorbachev had inspired him to travel to Red Square in 1990 to explain Russian politics to children.
-Just as in a certain Pizza Hut a quarter of a century ago, there’s a whole crowd shouting: “Hail to Gorbachev!”
+Just as in a certain Pizza Hut a quarter of a century ago, there seems once again to be a whole crowd shouting: “Hail to Gorbachev!”

 Register for free to continue reading